 Dual enrolled students do not pay BC registration or matriculation fees because they also are receiving high school credit for their courses.
 They are not responsible for textbook fees for core courses taken during the fall and winter terms.
 Most classes are taught by BC professors.
-Dual enrollment courses not offered by BC may be taken at other institutions, where the District has dual enrollment agreements, including Florida Atlantic University, Florida International University, and the District's Technical Colleges, Atlantic Technical College, McFatter Technical College and Sheridan Technical College.
+Dual enrollment courses not offered by BC may be taken at other institutions, where the District has dual enrollment agreements, including the University of Florida, Embry-Riddle Aeronautical University, Florida Atlantic University, Florida International University, and the District's Technical Colleges, Atlantic Technical College, McFatter Technical College and Sheridan Technical College.